Allegiance

 kingdom of God would fill the whole Earth after the demise of those mighty empires.

-The end of the Babylonian Empire was inevitable.
+The end of the Babylonian Empire and each of its successors was inevitable and assured by God Himself.

 Political power would pass from one regime